Frequently Asked Questions

 Please note that if hold a german degree, you do not have to apply to Uni-Assist.
 Please double check your eligibility.
 Specific country requirements can be found on their site: http://www.uni-assist.de/several-countries.html

-You have to apply to Uni-Assist at the same time that you apply to KISD if you are an international or non-German student.
-They will check your national degree qualifications and let the university know if you are eligible.
+You have to apply to Uni-Assist before you have to apply to CAMS the portal of TH Köln if you are an international or non-German student.
+They will check your national degree qualifications in Uni Assist and let the university know if you are eligible.
+After that you have to apply to CAMS

 All further questions can be answered on their FAQ website: http://www.uni-assist.de/FAQ-en.html